cairo-book/cairo-book/src/ch02-02-data-types.md

 ### Type casting

-In Cairo, you can convert types scalar types from one type to another by using the `try_into` and `into` methods provided by the `TryInto` and `Into` traits, respectively.
+In Cairo, you can convert scalar types from one type to another by using the `try_into` and `into` methods provided by the `TryInto` and `Into` traits, respectively.
+These traits are included in the prelude and don't need to be explicitly imported.

 The `try_into` method allows for safe type casting when the target type might not fit the source value.
 Keep in mind that `try_into` returns an `Option<T>` type, which you'll need to unwrap to access the new value.